ray-project/ray/doc/source/rllib.rst

 Getting Started
 ---------------

-You can train an example DQN agent with the following command
+You can train a simple DQN agent with the following command

 ::